Government moves to extend the National Minimum Wage (NMW) to all seafarers working in UK waters do not go far enough, Nautilus is warning.

 Charles Boyle, head of Nautilus legal services, said the guidance falls far short of what is needed and the measures sought by the maritime unions during an expert working group on the issues.

 There is no mention in the guidance of changes to the law, so while this may put pressure on some owners to comply with the NMW it is persuasive rather than binding.
-Charles Boyle
+Nautilus head of legal services, Charles Boyle

 'While concentrating on "visiting ships", the owners are dodging the issue of non UK-flagged vessels trading between UK ports and conducting one-port voyages,' Mr Boyle added.